Enterprise Outlook

 The CFO’s version of the argument is simpler than the architecture one.
 Start with what is already leaking.

-Chapter three documented two findings from a single open prompt — no checklist, no target, forty-four seconds to first result.
-Westfield Consulting: €45,000 suspended between a won deal and an unsigned contract in a different module, invisible until the agent looked across both simultaneously.
-Apex Nordic: €22,000 on an active contract expiring in twelve days with no renewal in the pipeline.
+Chapter three documented two findings from the blind test — four anomalies planted, one open sentence, no target named. €45,000 suspended between a deal marked won and a contract still unsigned in a different module, invisible until the agent looked across both simultaneously. €22,000 a year on an active contract expiring in twelve days with no renewal in the pipeline.
 The CRM tracks what exists, not what is about to stop existing.

 What It Costs to Run